eugeneloza/SnakeGame/README.md

 # SnakeGame

-This is an example of a very simple game featuring:
+This is an thoroughly-commented example of a very simple 2D game featuring:
 * graphics with spritesheets,
 * text output,
 * keyboard/mouse input,